snijderlab/stitch/README.md

 -More advanced naming scheme
 Path: Folder/Structure/{name}-{data}-{k}-{mh}-{dt}-{alph}.csv

--Not functional yet (does no create the folders) but would be nice
+-Not functional yet (does not create the folders) but would be nice
 Path: Folder/{data}/{alph}/{k}-{mh}-{dt}.fastq
 ```